One trend I’ve noticed in my decade as a digital entrepreneur is what I have started to call Entrepreneurial Enmeshment.

 - you don’t feel in touch with your feelings because you’re concentrating on the business’s needs

-- you’re giving up hobbies or interests to adapt to the needs of your business
+- you’re giving up hobbies or interests to serve your perceived needs of the business

 - your numbers (monthly revenue, email list subscribers, podcast downloads, followers on social) determine your happiness, self-esteem, or sense of self